omark807/weather-dashboard/README.md

 - Three-day weather forecast
 - Responsive design for all device sizes
 - Dark mode toggle with user preference persistence
+- Accessibility mode with enhanced readability and screen reader support
 - Error handling for API requests
 - TypeScript for type safety and better developer experience